kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 SHOPPING: Junix Nard
 - BUY:
   - 2x +/-1, +/-2, +/-3, +/-4 Cards
+- OPTIONAL BUY:
+  - Hair Trigger
-  - The fastest way to buy these also buys the Hair Trigger between them by mashing
+  - The fastest way to buy the cards also buys the Hair Trigger via mashing
-- End: 3969 Credits
 ```

-- Talk to Furko Nellis: 1,1,1,1,1
+- Talk to Furko Nellis
+  - ***Optional:*** To Persuade him to give you the deck for free, use the convo 1,1,2,1,1 instead of mashing 1
-  - If you mash too fast, there is a chance the game won't register your purchased Pazaak deck and will send you to the Pazaak tutorial
+  - For either convo, if you mash too fast, there is a chance the game won't register your purchased Pazaak deck
-  - If you end up in the tutorial, press Escape and click OK to forfeit, then mash the ensuing conversation
+  - If you end up in the Pazaak tutorial due to this, press Escape and click OK to forfeit, then mash the ensuing conversation
-  - If you want to be safe, just mash a little more slowly after the third 1 above
+  - If you want to be safe, just mash a little more slowly after the third dialog option above
   - ***Begins "Pazaak Rules"***
 - Win the Pazaak game!
 Good luck!
   - Use your ten +/- cards as your sidedeck